ai-foundations-project/How-humans-taught-machines-to-think/README.md

 2. ask AI to learn AI - this is so subjective and difficult for complex subjects
 3. read academic papers verbatim - too difficult as they're packed with dense notations

-All the three approaches obscure intuition building.
+All three approaches obscure intuition building.
 So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years

 ## ✍️ Note to parents & educators:
 Your feedback to improve the reading experience or material for the future generations in any way is the most valuable gift.
 Any words of encouragement will be equally appreciated.

 ## 👥 Who is this for?
-1. **High School & AP Computer Science Students:** Go back into the history of AI 70 years ago to understand how different experiments brought AI where it is today and build a foundational understanding
+1. **High School & AP Computer Science Students:** Explore 70 years of AI history to understand how different experiments brought AI where it is today and build a foundational understanding
 2. **Undergraduate Beginners:** Seeking a visual, conceptual companion guide before tackling primary coursework
 3. **Educators & STEM Club Leaders:** Looking for free, modular supplementary reading materials for AI programs